-Wendy Vega-Huezo Title IX Coordinator
+Title IX Coordinator

 3801 S. Central Avenue Cicero, IL 60804 (708) 656-8000, Ext.
-2299, office 210B
+2462, Office 240C

 SEXUAL OFFENDER REGISTRATION

 Pursuant to applicable state and federal laws pertaining to sex offender registration, sex offenders who by law must register with law enforcement officials and who are students and/or employees of Morton College must also register with the Morton College Campus Police Department.
 The Morton College Campus Police Department is a keeper of information regarding registered sex offenders who are Morton College students and/or employees.
 Please direct all inquiries regarding information about said registered sex offenders to the College Campus Police Department.